uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/floor.rst

       :class: sectiontitle

-   The floor(a)functioncomputes an integer valuerounded towards minus infinity for each vector element.
+   The floor(a)function computes an integer value rounded towards minus infinity for each vector element.